-Figure 7.
-Stacked length frequencies for Greenland halibut in the Nuuk fjord and Ameralik. (note 2015,17 and 2018 autumn survey 2019 and 2020 spring survey).
+Figure 9.
+Stacked length frequencies for Greenland halibut in the Nuuk fjord and Ameralik.

-Figure 8.
+Figure 10.
 Stacked length frequencies for Cod in the Nuuk fjord and Ameralik.

-Figure 9.
+Figure 11.
 Stacked length frequencies for deep-sea redfish in the Nuuk fjord and Ameralik.

-Figure 10.
+Figure 12.
 Stacked length frequencies for golden redfish in the Nuuk fjord and Ameralik.